Sudosups/Nibble/README.md

-# Crumbs Core (CLI)
+# Nibble Core (CLI)
-Latest Release: v3.0.0
+Latest Release: v4.0.0
 Maintained by The Nibble Developers

 ## Information
-Crumbs is a based on the Conceal Network project.
-Crumbs is a decentralized reward platform with encrypted messages and own privacy protected cryptocurrency.
+Nibble is based on the Conceal Network project.
+Nibble is a decentralized reward platform with encrypted messages and own privacy protected cryptocurrency.
-What's a crumb?
-A nibble is half a byte or 4 bits.
-A crumb is half a nibble, or 2 bits.

-Crumbs is part of The Nibble Network and is accessible by anyone in the world regardless of his/her geographic location or status.
-All your XCR transactions and messages are anonymous.
+All your NBXC transactions and messages are anonymous.
 The Nibble Network provides an instant secure, untraceable and unlinkable way of encrypted communication - crypto messages.

-Crumbs is open-source, community driven and truly decentralized.
-No one owns it, everyone can take part.
+Nibble is open-source, always has been and always will be.
+This latest edition of Nibble, has been created from a merger of projects - Nibble Classic & Crumbs Giving our users the best from both worlds, a simple to use platform, messaging ability, deposits & rewards.

 ## Resources
 - Web: https://nibble-nibble.com